 Meadow Gold Sign

 Meadow Gold is another historic Route 66 sign.
 It is in great condition and it has two sides, both of which have been well preserved.
-My dad I liked this sign, and we went back to it a few times for photos.
+My dad and I liked this sign, and we went back to it a few times for photos.

 Buck Atom Space Cowboy